Horse Bedding and Stabling Introduction

 Choosing the right bedding for your horses is essential to a healthy and comfortable environment.

-You must consider several factors, including how easy it is to change and muck out.
+It would be best to consider several factors, including how easy it is to change and muck out.
 If you are not careful, you might regret your decision later on.

 Bedding must keep your horse comfortable and safe and provide the right insulation.